Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Discussion

-For both Figs.~\ref{fig:psivsomega} and~\ref{fig:Avsomega}, we show that there is a smooth transition for different values of $\lambda_X$ and the combinations of $\psi$, $A$, and $\omega$ that make the decay width zero.
-This implies that the solutions belong to a smooth volume in the parameter space, and therefore, one can always find one parameter when the other 3 have been given.
+Similar information is shown in Fig.~\ref{fig:Avsomega}, where we present the suppressed decay width solution for $A(\omega)$.
+Here we observe that the pertubative limit of $\lambda_X$ produces an upper-bound-$A(\omega)$-curve for each choice of $\psi$.
+For both Figs.~\ref{fig:psivsomega} and~\ref{fig:Avsomega}, we show that there is a smooth transition for different values of $\lambda_X$ and the combinations of $\psi$, $A$, and $\omega$ that make the decay width $\sim (M_J/v_S)^4$.
+This implies that the solutions belong to a smooth volume in the parameter space, and therefore, one can always find one parameter when the other three have been given.
 Besides, we find that extreme values of $A \, (\sim 0)$, and $\psi \, (\gtrsim 1.0 \, , \lesssim 0.0)$, are not favored by the DM stability condition and these values could lead to tachyonic states of $\zeta_3$ or $\zeta_4$.
-Moreover, when we focus on the green region, we find that the most of the curves pass through it.
+Moreover, when we focus on the green region, which was indicated as the zone in $\omega$ for which the decays to neutrinos are suppressed, we find that the most of the curves pass through it.
 This is showing that there is a natural compatibility among the solutions for the neutrino and scalar decay modes independently.

-An interesting case regards the higgs physics, in our model the mixing among the CP-even scalars gives a SM-like higgs that is weakly mixed with the rest of the scalars by a factor $v_h/v_S$.
-However, this mixing does not forbid a contribution to the invisible higgs decay, namely $H \rightarrow J_{\rm DM} J_{\rm DM},\, J_{\rm DM} \zeta_1,\, \zeta_1 \zeta_1$.
-These processes come directly from the scalar potential via couplings $\lambda_{HS}$, $\lambda_{HX}$, and $\lambda_{\rm cp}$, which are translated into $\lambda_{215}$, $\lambda_{115}$, and $\lambda_{225}$ (See Eqs.~\ref{eq:l215}, \ref{eq:l115}, and \ref{eq:l225}, respectively).
-We observe that all these couplings are suppressed by $(M_J/v_S)^2$, therefore the decay width is suppressed by $(M_J/v_S)^4$.
-After evaluation, we obtain that the higgs decay width is $\mathcal{O}\left( 10^{-44} \right)$~GeV and thus these processes cannot be constrained using the measurement of the invisible higgs decay~\cite{Chatrchyan:2014tja,Baek:2014jga}.
+An interesting case involves the Higgs physics.
+In our model, the mixing among the scalars gives rise to a SM-like Higgs that is weakly mixed with the rest of the scalars by a factor $\epsilon_h \sim v_h/v_S$.
+However, this mixing does not forbid a sizeable contribution to the invisible Higgs decay, namely $H \rightarrow J_{\rm DM} J_{\rm DM},\, J_{\rm DM} \zeta_1,\, \zeta_1 \zeta_1$.
+These processes come directly from the scalar potential via $\lambda_{215}$, $\lambda_{115}$, and $\lambda_{225}$ (See Eqs.~\ref{eq:l215}, \ref{eq:l115}, and \ref{eq:l225}, respectively).
+We observe that all these couplings are suppressed by $(M_J/v_S)^2$, therefore the decay width for these channels is suppressed by $(M_J/v_S)^4$, i.e. a suppression compatible to that for $J_{DM}$ lifetime.
+After evaluation, we obtain that the Higgs decay width to invisibles in our scenario is $\mathcal{O}\left( 10^{-44} \right)$~GeV, and thus these processes cannot be constrained using the measurement of the invisible higgs decay~\cite{Chatrchyan:2014tja,Baek:2014jga} since they are far below the upper limit.